szcheng0702/szcheng0702.github.io/_pages/miscellaneous.md

 Things I like
 ======
 * I'm a super fan of swimming races (although I'm not super good at swimming).
-I will watch FINA Swimming World Championships if I have time, or even go on site to watch it!!
+I will watch FINA Swimming World Championships if I have time, or even go on site to watch it.
+(I was at 2017 Budapest FINA Swimming World Champisonships!!!)
+* Lakers Fans
 * Travel
 * Cooking
 * Early Stage Photography amateur